dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/Claude/Revolutionary_Gateway_Optimization_reference.md

 - Each gateway file delegates to its corresponding _core.py
 - External files import from individual gateways

-**NEW REVOLUTIONARY ARCHITECTURE (SUGA):**
+**NEW REVOLUTIONARY ARCHITECTURE (SUGA + LIGS):**
 - 1 universal gateway file (gateway.py)
 - All operations route through single entry point
 - Lazy loading of core modules on-demand
 - External files import from gateway.py only
+- Automatic usage analytics and optimization

 **ACTION REQUIRED:**
-When all phases are complete, PROJECT_ARCHITECTURE_REFERENCE.md must be updated to reflect the new SUGA architecture.
+When all phases are complete, PROJECT_ARCHITECTURE_REFERENCE.md must be updated to reflect the new SUGA + LIGS architecture.
 For now, skip any references to the gateway architecture changes in PROJECT_ARCHITECTURE_REFERENCE.md since we are in active implementation.

 ---